RustyKnight/BounceImagePixelMacOS/README.md

 # Why?

-Why mot?
+Why not?
 This is an experiment in animation and it's annoyingly fun.

 One thing to remember, this example is animating the pixles of a 300x300 image (90000 individual objects)